silverfort-open-source/latma/README.md

  Required arguments:
 1. credentials  [domain/]username[:password] credentials format
-   alternatively [domain/] username and then password will be prompted securely.
+   alternatively [domain/]username and then password will be prompted securely.
+   For domain please insert the FQDN (Fully Quallified Domain Name).
 Optional arguments:
 2. -ntlm        Retrieve ntlm authentication logs from DC
 3. -kerberos    Retrieve kerberos authentication logs from all computers in the domain